gbuzykin/lexegen/README.md

         ...
     ```

-5. Hint: it is convenient to use the state stack also as start condition stack as well.
+5. Hint: it is convenient to use the state stack also as a start condition stack.

 Summing this up, the simplest user's code can be something like this: